 London fire: A visual guide to what happened at Grenfell Tower

-While some residents of Grenfell Tower, a 24-storey building in north Kensington, escaped as the fire took hold on 14 June, others were trapped inside, eyewitnesses said.
+While some residents of Grenfell Tower, a 24-storey building in north Kensington, escaped as the fire took hold on 14 June, others were trapped inside.
 A number of injured remain in hospital and emergency services are continuing the search for bodies.

 Here's a visual guide to what happened that night.

 Emergency services were called to the fire at the block of flats in the borough of Kensington and Chelsea just before 01:00 BST on Wednesday 14 June.
 It is believed to have started on the fourth floor and spread quickly.

 A total of 65 people were rescued from the building by firefighters.
 Police said some residents appear to have tried to move up the building to escape the flames and it is thought a number of people may have ended up in one flat.